SilkRose/Pony/stories/deternal/deternal.md

 Pinkie shushed her.
 "We love you, Twilight.
 And you love us.
 And that's all that matters."

 Twilight offered, "Pinkie… if you won't ever leave me… I won't ever leave you."
-[THIS IS AN UNCONVENTIONAL DIALOGUE TAG; NOT STRICTLY AN ERROR, SO I MERELY DRAW YOUR ATTENTION THERETO]

 Pinkie nuzzled Twilight again.
 "Deal."